 Learning Phonics - the first step in reading

 At Ashleigh, we introduced Read Write Inc phonics in January 2021 to form the starting point of children's reading journey.
-Read Write Inc is a proven approach to ensuring children learn to read, providing a structured and systematic approach to early literacy.
-The documents below give you more detail about Read Write Inc and include a 'Ten Top Tips' document with some suggestions for what to do when you read to your child.
+This is a proven approach to ensuring children learn to read, providing a structured and systematic approach to early literacy.
+The documents below give you a brief introduction to Read Write Inc and include a 'Ten Top Tips' document with some suggestions for what to do when you read to your child.

 Following on from Phonics

 Once children have mastered phonics, they graduate to our reading programme which prioritises: a love of reading; reading widely across a range of texts; fluency and a deep understanding of texts.